matriphe/docker-alpine-php/README.md

 ## Tags

-Versions and are based on PHP versions.
+Versions and tags are based on PHP versions.

 Here are the supported tags and respective Dockerfile links.